Everything You Need to Know About Background Checks and Pre-Employment Screening

 The most common reason someone would run a background check on you is when you are applying for a job.
 The extra steps in the screening process that are part of the background check give employers greater peace of mind when hiring new employees.
 Background checks can prevent employers from hiring employees who are not qualified or could cause problems in the workplace.
 Under federal law, and in some states, background checks are required for a person to be eligible for certain jobs.

-The Fair Credit Reporting Act (FCRA) clearly defines what information can be accessed in a background check conducted during pre-employment screening.
-An employer that is using a third-party company to conduct a background check must disclose that they are running a background check to the applicant.
+The Fair Credit Reporting Act (FCRA) clearly defines the type of information accessed in a background check during pre-employment screening.
+An employer that is using a third-party company to conduct a background check must disclose the search to the applicant.